 This is a brief tutorial on how to paint grass with light and shadow using Photoshop.
-The key step is to separate the shadow into a different layer, so we can make changes easier.
+The key step is to seperate the shadow into a different layer, so we can make changes easier.

 Start painting the grass in one layer.
 The default grass brush is good enough, but there are few settings you could change.